scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

 :math:`\alpha_\text{tx}/\alpha_\text{rx}` ratio reaching the extremes of 1/2 and 2.
 The effects of mismatch filtering grow drastically as :math:`M` increases and the BEP threshold point increases.

-One interesting observation is the IQ Diagrams show that the symbol clusters with mismatch are not circularly symmetric about the ideal symbol points.
+The IQ Diagrams show that the symbol clusters with mismatch are not circularly symmetric about the ideal symbol points.
 In general these *cluster clouds*, which we know result from ISI, appear biased toward the center of the IQ diagram.
 Characterizing the cluster cloud probability density function could serve as an alternative to SA-BEP technique presented in this paper.

-A second interesting observation is that the degradation values in the heatmaps are essentially symmetric for both MPSK and MQAM, with regard to the :math:`\alpha_\text{tx}/\alpha_\text{rx}` ratio and its inverse.
+Also observe is that the degradation values in the heatmaps are essentially symmetric for both MPSK and MQAM, with regard to the :math:`\alpha_\text{tx}/\alpha_\text{rx}` ratio and its inverse.
 What this means is that the
 :math:`\alpha_\text{tx}/\alpha_\text{rx}` ratio and its inverse give essentially the same :math:`E_b/N_0` dB degradation values.
 Does this make sense?
 The signal path is identical since the same two filters are